cloudlink-omega/accounts/README.md

         "localhost:3000",        // api_url: The interface that the Account server will listen to.
         "USA-OMEGA-1",           // server_name: Used for labeling the server.
 Recommended format: [Country Code]-[Server Nickname]-[Designation].
         "localhost:3000",        // primary_website: For use with pointing to any higher-level routers that may be mounted beyond the accounts server.
-        "SESSION_KEY",           // session_key: Used for encrypting and decrypting JWT cookies.
-For example, use `openssl rand 60 | base64`.
-        false,                   // enforce_https: Set to true if you are serving over HTTPS.
+        "SERVER_SECRET",           // server_secret: Used for encrypting and decrypting JWT cookies, as well as encrypting/decrypting user secrets.
+For example, use `openssl rand 60 | base64`. false,                   // enforce_https: Set to true if you are serving over HTTPS.
 This sets the "HTTPSOnly" value for cookies. db,                      // db: Use a database/sql compatible driver and insert an instance here.
 In this example, I am using SQLite. sqlbuilder.SQLite,       // db_flavor: See huandu/go-sqlbuilder flavors for your specific DB / driver.